Frameworks & Regulations

 COBIT 2019 Framework

-A framework for the governance and management of enterprise Information and Technology.
+A framework developed by ISACA to implement best practices for the governance and management of enterprise Information and Technology.

 Governance vs. Management